wavefrontHQ/wavefront-sdk-python/README.md

   * The HTTP URL of your cluster.
 This is the URL you connect to when you log in to the service, typically something like `http://<domain>.wavefront.com`.
 You can also use HTTP client with Wavefront Proxy version 7.0 or newer.
 Example: `http://proxy.acme.corp:2878`.
   * [Obtain the API token](http://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

-#### Initialize the WavefrontClient

-**Example**: Use a factory class to create a WavefrontClient and send data to Operations for Applications via Wavefront Proxy.
+**Example**: Use a factory class to create a WavefrontClient and send data to Operations for Applications via Wavefront Proxy/direct ingestion.

 ```python
 from wavefront_sdk.client_factory import WavefrontClientFactory